 Causes of Diabetes:

-The cause of the diabetes does not know yet.
+The cause of diabetes does not know yet.
 But few known risk factors include:

-1. Type 1 diabetes: Type 1 diabetes is caused when immune system attacks & destroys the insulin producing cells in pancreas.
+1. Type 1 diabetes: Type 1 diabetes is caused when immune system attacks & destroys the insulin-producing cells in the pancreas.
 The main causes include genetics, environmental factors and potentially even viral or bacterial infection.